AdaCore/gnatstudio/docs/users_guide/extending.rst

   specify this, since the default value of the attribute can populate that field.
-However, when the value of the attribute is automatically computed depending on other attributes, you cannot specify the default value in the XML file and it might be simpler to grey out the field.
+However, when the value of the attribute is automatically computed depending on other attributes, you cannot specify the default value in the XML file, and it might be simpler to grey out the field.
 A checkbox is displayed next to the attribute so the user can choose to enable the field and add the attribute to the project.